arcxp/content-search-validator/README.md

 https://localhost:9200/french/_search
 body:
 {
-  "query": {
-    "query_string": {
-      "query": "headline"
+    "query" :{
+        "match_all": {}
     }
 }
-}
 ```

 ## admin container

-You can directly access the opensearch admin interface on port 5601 login with admin admin
+You can directly access the opensearch admin interface on port 5601. login with admin admin

 ```
 http://localhost:5601/